 Here’s something in lieu of an endless supply of Secanol.
 A classic track with elegant, sophisticated ease for your fashion week ramp-up home modeling sessions. – not moving any furniture yet.

 …uh why Dont’cha make a kaftan?

 Stay at home models will recognize the easy fit and flowy feel of a kafan as the perfect costume for some private modeling or a white hot Polaroid photo session.
 Making kaftans is easy.
 Modeling them properly takes practice and an honest dedication to the craft.

 “After the accident I simply refused to give up my hard earned career in moderately priced sportswear modeling.
 The Strawberry Fall 2 in-store signage campaign led directly to modeling sunglasses for Dress Barn, certain floppy hats for Fashion Bug and my only cover shoot ever…ID magazine.
 I simply couldn’t see how losing an eye to a bizarre mascara mishap should stop me from working.
 I did have trouble judging distance though, so my runway career ended pretty abruptly after my now famous fall into the press pit at the Macy’s “New Visions” Show in San Francisco.”

 Wow, and I thought being a man made it tough…

 Ultimate Elegance.
 Confidence as movement.
 Versatile, but always Yasmeen.

 She turned it everytime.
 This is the most under rated supermodel of the ’90s.

 Watch her, Tess.
 Learn from her.

 Study, practice diligently and most importantly, never leave your home.
-The title of “Stay At Home Model” is earned.
+The title of “Stay At Home Model” is earned not merely learned.